TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_install.rst

 This package comprises of two elements:

-#. aqueduct,
+#. aquaduct,
 #. valve.

-Aqueduct is a Python module.
+Aquaduct is a Python module.
 It is a collection of tools to trace residues in MD simulation.
 Valve is a driver Python script.
-It uses aqueduct to perform such a tracing.
-Valve is shipped together with Aqueduct.
+It uses aquaduct to perform such a tracing.
+Valve is shipped together with Aquaduct.

 Install
 -------

-Aqueduct
+Aquaduct
 ^^^^^^^^

 Installation was tested on limited number of POSIX-like systems.